trsav/gradient-descent/README.md

 <p align="center">
  <img src="https://github.com/TomRSavage/GradientDescent/blob/master/mu.gif" width="500">
  </p>
  The above animation shows the effect of changing mu on the trajectory.
-Here the analogy of a ball rollilng down a hill becomes relatively clear, with friction of the function space being determined by mu.
+Here the analogy of a ball rolling down a hill becomes relatively clear, with friction of the function space being determined by mu.

 ### Prerequisites